dsuh93/Tappdout/README.md

 - Search for beers and breweries from any page using the search function in the navigation bar
 - A profile page for you to view your past and present check-ins
 - Add friends and build your beer-loving community

+# Issues
+Feel free to open an issue on this repo if you come into contact with any bugs or if you have suggestions to enhance the Tappdout experience